7eriyaki/ColoredFire/README.md

     - White fire: same + shulker shell
     - Yellow fire: same + rabbit foot

+**There is also a dyeable fire with a dyeable flint and steel, the fire changes color when a dye is thrown over**

 - Dyeable Flint and Steel crafting:
-Craft flint and steel with a paper to get the dyeable flint and steel.
+Crafted using flint and steel with a paper